CBIGR/SUBATOMIC/README.md

 - Contains the primary output of SCHYpe clustering and some intermediate files
 - Subfolder ```SCHYPE``` contains the clustered modules and related information split up for each module type ```SCHype{module_name}```
   - ```ALLEDGES.txt```
-  -  Contains all egdes and their assocaition to a cluster
+  -  Contains all egdes and their association to a module
     - Columns
-      - Number of module
+      - Number of modules
       - Source node
-      - Edge type, letter indicates network source, upper and lower case indicate edge directions
+      - Edge type, letter indicates interaction type, upper and lower case indicate edge directions
       - Target node
   - ```*.edges.txt```
   - Contain all three node motifs